The Natural and Spiritual Order of Life

 But the great ones in whatever time and place throughout human history have always resisted and risen above the world’s downward pull.
 They have not only fought and survived, but they have overcome and thrived.
 And all who would do the same now must overthrow that which oppresses them, and enter into a great, new creative process.
 To aspire to greatness, to have light, to know God, to use gifts and talents for good, to strive after that which is wonderful and beautiful, to be open to receive grace and guidance for the journey, and to live and love with heart and soul -‐ is to have found the purpose of life.

 But when man departs from that natural and spiritual order of life, he pierces himself with many sorrows and sets off for a destination that is non-existent in the kingdom of light.
-Whatever goes into the soil of one’s being- mental, physical, spiritual, and social, etc. determines exactly what will be produced in his life.
+Whatever goes into the earth of one’s being – mental, physical, spiritual, emotional, and social – determines exactly what will be produced in his life.

 Life is therefore not just a matter of effort and activity, but of correct effort and activity.
 If a thing is inherently wrong, it is so because it opposes what is inherently right.
 Life exists first and the counterfeit follows.
 Man can alter his experience of life – whether for good or evil – but he cannot alter the nature of God or life itself.
-He can live a lie, but he can’t get life from that lie.
+He can live a lie, but he cannot get life from that lie.